 Agios is committed to providing access to treatments that make a meaningful difference in patients’ lives.
 Part of this commitment is the Agios Global Managed Access Program (GMAP), which provides a pathway for adults in the European Union diagnosed with PK deficiency to have access to our approved medicine.
 Healthcare providers may submit an inquiry on behalf of their patients to Agios for consideration.
 (Healthcare providers outside the U.S. only)

 Resources for healthcare providers

-We are committed to partnering with all clinical practitioners — doctors, nurses, administration, clinical researchers — who support and treat people with genetically defined disease.
+We are committed to partnering with all clinical practitioners — doctors, nurses, administration, clinical researchers — who support and treat people with rare disease.

 We focus on building trusted relationships with these extended teammates, each of whom lends mission-critical insight enabling better understanding and care for patients.

 We aim to further their efforts through providing educational resources, diagnostic tools, grant opportunities and research collaborations.